risgk/otokabe/README.md

 # Firmware for OTOKABE

-- Sketch for Arduino Mega 2560
+- Sketches for Arduino Mega 2560 Rev3